 - Steve Rose, Head of Strategic Research at Birmingham City Council

-- three senior academics (with different primary research areas):
+- two senior academics (with different primary research areas):

 - Professor Richard Harris, Professor of Economics, Durham University

-The Panel can also refer specific questions to a group of independent lay experts who have volunteered their knowledge in specialist areas.
+The Panel also referred specific questions to a group of independent experts who volunteered their knowledge in specialist areas.